Khalid Sheldrake: King of Islamestan

 In the early 1930s, a series of rebellions among the mostly Muslim population of Xinjiang deprived the local governor, who had pledged allegiance to the Republic of China, of control of the region.
 Several short-lived Islamic states were founded, including the First East Turkestan Republic (commonly called the ETR) and the Khotan Emirate.
-The ETR sought international recognition but was opposed by all powers with influence in the region: China, Afghanistan, Japan, the Soviet Union and the United Kingdom.
+The ETR sought international recognition but was opposed by all powers with influence in the region: China, the United Kingdom, the Soviet Union, Afghanistan and Japan.